paulbmiller/document-scanner/README.md

 ## Notes
 This will only work if the document is in the right orientation and if the image contains all 4 corners of the document clearly.

+## Improvements
+We could possibly create a document which ressembles the scanned document in LaTeX.